Blog

 •

-It is very likely that it is faster to develop an API than it is to renovate your database.
-However speed is not the only consideration.
-The ongoing maintenance of the application should be considered along with the mounting technical debt.
-When you create an API with business logic included you create a need to maintain those business rules in 2 or more places.
-When you associate the business rules with a file, through an event trigger program you consolidate the business logic in one place and reduce the maintenance effort in the future.
+It is likely faster to develop an API than it is to renovate your database.
+However, speed is not the only consideration.
+The ongoing application maintenance should be considered along with the mounting technical debt.
+When you create an API with business logic included, you must maintain those rules in 2 or more places.
+When you associate the business rules with a file, through an event trigger program, you consolidate the business logic in one place and reduce the maintenance effort in the future.

-For the sake of agility it is better to make a strategic decision to enforce business rules at the database level rather than in API’s, to avoid the programming redundancy and expense of doing it more than once.
+For the sake of agility, it is better to make a strategic decision to enforce business rules at the database level rather than in the API, to avoid the programming redundancy and expense of doing it more than once.

-Because it can be intimidating making database changes, such as adding a field or changing a field size, and especially so during normalization.
-I’m going to include an example created specifically for one of our customers to safely test and implement file normalization changes.
+Making database changes, such as adding a field or changing a field size, can be intimidating, especially during normalization.
+I will include an example explicitly created for one of our customers to test and implement file normalization changes safely.

 https://databoroughservices.com/2023/04/27/low-risk-file-normalization-modernization/